 3. The festival's artistic direction will curate the programme.
 All films will be assessed by a panel who will have the final decision on the list of films included as part of TDP'.

 4. A person can submit several films, each one through a separate application.

 5. Each film must be properly labelled and include all necessary credits and logos.
-The festival will not publish written credits or logos others than the name of the author(s) and producer(s) of the film and the country of origin.
+The festival programme & website will not publish written credits or logos others than the name of the author(s) and producer(s) of the film and the country of origin.

 6. If your work is selected, you will be requested to provide the festival with a high quality file of the film in HD resolution, and two high resolution pictures (min.
 1000x1000 pixels)

 7. After the assessment process, each applicant will receive a personal answer indicating if her/his submission has been selected to be presented as part of the TDP' international dance festival.

 WHO ARE WE?